Eliot Elisofon: Life

-Mr. Elisofon (standing in the middle) during Lapland War in Finland.
+Elisofon (standing in the middle) during Lapland War in Finland.

 Elisofon taught at many institutions, including the Institute of American Artists School (1936–1941), the New School (1938), the Clarence H. White School of Photography (November 1940 - April 1941), the Photo League (1941), the New School for Social Research (1942), the Museum of Modern Art, and the School of the Art Institute of Chicago, as well as Yale University, Syracuse University, Radcliffe College, Wellesley College, and Sarah Lawrence College.

 Elisofon’s first assignments for Life magazine appeared in 1937, Tin Type Photographer and Jewish New Year, and in 1941 his image of General Patton was the first color cover of Life.
 Patton was intrigued by Elisofon’s desire to get as close to the action as possible and nicknamed him “Hellzapoppin.”
 He was the only photographer to accompany Patton throughout the North African Campaign.
 His photographs became an exhibition titled The Tunisian Triumph, which opened in June 1943 at MoMA and traveled to 20 cities in the United States.
 From 1942 to 1964 he was a staff photographer for Life magazine.

 While on assignment for Life in Hollywood, Elisofon "discovered the potential to use motion picture color filters for expressive use in still photography."
 In 1951, while photographing the film African Queen, he "shared his theories on color photography" with director John Huston, who subsequently hired him as the color consultant on Huston's next film, Moulin Rouge, in 1952.
 Elisofon also worked as a color consultant in the 1958 film Bell, Book and Candle, starring Kim Novak, James Stewart, Hermione Gingold, Jack Lemmon, and Ernie Kovacs, and the 1965 film The Greatest Story Ever Told, by director George Stevens.

 Over the years, Elisofon travelled to six continents, covering an estimated 2,000,000 miles.
 His work appeared in Life magazine for almost 30 years and 19 books of his work were published during his lifetime.
 He made 11 trips to Africa, photographing, making films and collecting art.
 He donated his extensive collection of African art and a photographic archive of over 80,000 images to what became the National Museum of African Art in Washington, D.C.
 In 2013 the museum celebrated the 40th Anniversary of the Eliot Elisofon Photographic Archives and art collection with the exhibition Africa Re-Viewed: The Photographic Legacy of Eliot Elisofon.